-GBMP is thrilled to have three Certified Shingo Facilitators on its team, all who are also both experienced Shingo Prize Examiners and prior Shingo Prize recipients.
+GBMP is thrilled to have four Certified Shingo Facilitators on its team, all who are also both experienced Shingo Prize Examiners and prior Shingo Prize recipients.
 Patricia Wardwell is one of just a few persons world-wide to be Lean GOLD Certified.
 Mike Orzen was awarded The Shingo Research and Professional Publication Award for his work in Lean IT and has facilitated Shingo Institute education and training programs for more than four years, for more than twenty companies.
 Mike is especially familiar with transactional Lean implementation.
 Larry Anderson is also Lean GOLD Certified, a Shingo Prize Senior Examiner and serves as President for the AME Southwest Region chapter.
 Finally, Bruce Hamilton is known world-wide for his video Toast Kaizen and blog Oldleandude.org.
 Bruce is also a lifetime member of the Shingo Academy.
 This means that GBMP is a great resource for DISCOVER EXCELLENCE training and much more.
 Read more about the courses and our wonderful instructors.

 Leaders around the world have invested a substantial amount of time and money on initiatives that achieve positive results.
 However, it is hard to maintain and sustain momentum.
 Each new tool becomes another possible solution or “best practice” only to create confusion that often results in what we call the “sugar high” – a temporary boost in results accompanied by a fleeting feeling of victory.
 People begin to believe that sustainable solutions are not only elusive, but that each new initiative eventually becomes “flavor-of-the-month” and leaves unfulfilled aspirations.
 The Shingo Model™ is not an additional program or another initiative to implement; rather, it introduces Guiding Principles on which to anchor your current initiatives and to fill this gap in your efforts towards ideal results.
 Ultimately, the Shingo Model informs a new way of thinking that creates the capability to consistently deliver ideal results to all stakeholders.
 This is enterprise excellence.